Site icon Six Fishes

 Cara O. Frank, L.OM.

 Several years ago, Jill Blakeway wrote an excellent article discussing how Chinese medicine understands and treats perimenopausal estrogen dominance.
-In it, she articulated Li Dong-yuan’s yin fire theory, which organizes seemingly opposite symptoms of dampness and yin deficiency, qi stagnation and spleen deficiency into a cohesive, practical method.
+In it, she articulated Li Dong-yuan’s yin fire theory, which organizes seemingly opposite symptoms of dampness and yin deficiency, qi stagnation, and spleen deficiency into a cohesive, practical method.
 I was delighted to see that she uses his version of Lǐ Shì Qīng Shŭ Yì Qì Tāng (Summerheat-Clearing Qi-Boosting Decoction) since this has long been a favorite of mine as well.

-So why does Jill Blakeway use Lǐ Shì Qīng Shŭ Yì Qì Tāng (Summerheat-Clearing Qi-Boosting Decoction) to treat estrogen dominant premenopausal symptoms when clearly they are not suffering from a summerheat invasion with qi deficiency?
-She doesn’t.
-She prescribes it to women because she knows that it supplements the spleen, boosts the qi, regulates the qi, clears heat, dries dampness, and nourishes the yin.
-In fact, this formula addresses the exact symptoms she encounters in her clinical practice when treating a majority of women.
-Jill’s clinical and educational experiences in Chinese herbal medicine and women’s health provides her with the competency to know that formulas can be interchanged to treat patterns, not syndromes.
-While Lǐ Shì Qīng Shŭ Yì Qì Tāng is discussed in older Chinese medical texts as being used to treat summerheat syndrome, when deconstructed, it can address the patterns of qi dynamics and pathologies that manifest as symptoms of estrogen dominance.
+So why would an herbalist use Shì Qīng Shŭ Yì Qì Tāng (Summerheat-Clearing Qi-Boosting Decoction) to treat estrogen-dominant premenopausal symptoms when they are not suffering from a summerheat invasion with qi deficiency?
+We don’t.
+We recommend it to women because it supplements the spleen, boosts the qi, regulates the qi, clears heat, dries dampness, and nourishes the yin.
+This formula addresses the symptoms she encounters in her clinical practice when treating most women.
+Our clinical experiences in Chinese herbal medicine and women’s health taught us that formulas can be interchanged to treat patterns, not syndromes.

-Let’s take a closer look at this formula: Formula: Lǐ Shì Qīng Shŭ Yì Qì Tāng (Summerheat-Clearing Qi-Boosting Decoction) [李氏清暑益气汤]
+Let’s take a closer look at this formula: Lǐ Shì Qīng Shŭ Yì Qì Tāng (Summerheat-Clearing Qi-Boosting Decoction) [李氏清暑益气汤]

 黄芪 huáng qí Radix Astragali 9-12g